webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

   - **Consistent prefix**: updates made as a batch.
   - **Eventual**: no ordering guarantee for reads. replicas eventually converge. **greatest throughput**.
   - ![consistency levels](img/consistency_levels.PNG)
-- **Cosmos DB API**
-  - you choose the API you want inside your Cosmos DB.
-  - if you want to migrate existing database into Cosmos DB.
-  - **NoSQL**: document format. first to update. best end-to-end experience.
-Query in SQL syntax.
-  - **MongoDB**: BSON format. compatible with MongoDB.
-  - **PostgreSQL**: PostgreSQL distributed tables for scale.
-  - **Apache Cassandra**: column-oriented schema.
-  - **Table**: key:value format. has been **replaced by Cosmos DB NoSQL**.
-  - **Apache Gremlin**: for graph queries. store data as edges and vertices. data too complex to be modeled with relational database.
 - **Cosmos DB Modes**
   - you need dedicated resources for database.
   - **Provisioned Throughput Mode**: provision in increments of 100 RUs per second.